Keeley Hawes

 Personal Life of Keeley Hawes

 Keeley Hawes has been married twice.
-She began dating her first husband, animator Spencer McCallum, in 1995, but they only got married in 2001 when their son Myles was one and a half years old.
+She started dating her first husband, animator Spencer McCallum, in 1995, but they didn't tie the knot until 2001 when their son Myles was already one and a half years old.

 Keeley Hawes and Matthew Macfadyen